Betterment vs Wealthfront 2026: Which Robo-Advisor Actually Wins?

 Choosing between these two in 2026 is genuinely one of the tougher calls in personal finance — and I mean that as a compliment to both.
 They're the two most credible robo-advisors on the market, they charge near-identical fees, and they've each been quietly improving while the fintech graveyard fills up around them.
 (Seriously, remember when there were like 15 robo-advisors competing for your attention?
 Pour one out.)

 Here's who this comparison is for: you've got money to invest, you don't want to pick individual stocks, and you're trying to figure out which platform earns your business.
-Maybe you've already read three articles that said "they're basically the same!" — which isn't wrong, but isn't useful either.
-Let's get specific.
+Maybe you've already read three articles that said "they're basically the same!" — which isn't entirely wrong, but it's not that useful either.
+Let's dig into the specifics.

 Quick Betterment vs Wealthfront Comparison Table